I did update the changes to chapter one if you missed that. Happy dances that this is happening!

 "Do you even know who you're talking to?"
 Devyn sneered.

 As soon as the wolf's eyes snapped up to Devyn, they snapped back to Davis and bounced between the two as realization sunk in.
-The Wild Hunt were the only pack that had twin brothers for alpha and beta of the pack.
+The Rogues were the only pack that had twin brothers leading the pack.
 It helped them stand out a bit.

 "I'm sorry.
 I didn't mean to offend…"